cloudurable/metricsd/README.md

 It can send an email of an alarm directly.

-####  /etc/metricsd.conf
+## Configuration

+By default, the program will look for the file `/etc/metricsd.conf` for configuration information.
+You can also specify the file on the command line with the `-config` option, like `metricsd -config /not_etc/metricds.config`

-Metricsd is very configurable and has many configuration options.
-Please see the [Wiki](https://github.com/cloudurable/metricsd/wiki)
+There are many configuration options.
+Please see the [Wiki](https://github.com/cloudurable/metricsd/wiki) for details.

 ## Installing as a service